 Biology students study all forms of life at the molecular as well as the organismal and population levels of complexity.
 These students work in new laboratories using modern tools and techniques, and in the department's wilderness area studying life in its natural environment.
 Independent study and special problems are offered for advanced students.

 The biology curriculum consists of core courses which are taken by all biology majors regardless of specialization, followed by biology electives in specific areas.
 These core courses are designed to give students a rigorous and sophisticated introduction to the principles of all important areas of modern biology.

 - 250 Anatomy and Physiology (5) i Concepts of human function and structure and relationship of these concepts to cells, tissues, organs, and systems.
 4 hrs. lecture, 2 hrs. lab.
-Prerequisite: Biology 101 or consent of instructor. - 305 Conservation of Natural Resources (3) ii, iii Major problems of conservation in the United States concerning soil, water, forests, minerals. - Structural and Functional Biology (4) ii Structure and function of plants and animals, their inter-relationships.
-3 hrs. lecture 2 hrs. lab.
-Prerequisite: Biology 112. - Genetic Biology (4) i Hereditary and adaptive principles as applied to plants and animals.
+Prerequisite: Biology 101 or consent of instructor.
+(Student must furnish required dissecting kit and probe.) - 305 Human Ecology (3) i, ii, iii Man and his environment: ecological principles, population, pollution, resources.

+Prerequisite: Biology 101. - 311 Structural and Functional Biology (4) ii Structure and function of plants and animals, their inter-relationships.
+3 hrs. lecture, 2 hrs. lab.
+Prerequisite: Biology 112. - 312 Genetic Biology (4) I Hereditary and adaptive principles as applied to plants and animals.
 3 hrs. lecture, 3 hrs. lab.
 Prerequisite: Biology 112. - 380 Biology Teaching: Materials and Methods (3) i Curricula, evaluation, laboratory equipment, supplies and techniques.
-Prerequisite: Twenty hours biology or consent of instructor. - 399 Microbiology (5) ii Identification, characteristics and importance of common forms of micro-organisms; their application to the needs of man, infectious diseases and immunity, microbiology of air, water, foods, and their uses in industrial and scientific processes.
+Prerequisite: Twenty hours biology or consent of instructor. - 399 Microbiology (5) ii Identification, characteristics and importance of common forms of microorganisms; their application to the needs of man, infectious diseases and immunity, microbiology of air, water, foods, and their uses in industrial and scientific processes.
 3 hrs. lecture, 4 hrs. lab.

-Prerequisite: Biology 112 and Biology 212 or consent of instructor.

-- 405 Plant Morphology: Nonvascular Plants (3) i Structure, development, and relationships of the algae, fungi and the bryophytes.
-2 hours lecture.
-2 hours lab.
+Prerequisite: Biology 112 and Biology 212 or consent of instructor. - 405 Plant Morphology: Nonvascular Plants (3) i Structure, development, and relationships of the algae, fungi and the bryophytes.
+2 hours lecture, 2 hours lab.
 Prerequisite: Biology 112. - 406 Plant Morphology: Vascular Plants (3) ii Structure, development and relationships of the vascular plants.
 2 hours lecture, 2 hours lab.
-Prerequisite: Biology 112. - 411 Developmental Biology (4) ii Plant and animal development; formation or organs and organ systems.
+Prerequisite: Biology 112. - 411 Developmental Biology (4) ii Plant and animal development; formation of organs and organ systems.
 3 hours lecture, 3 hours lab.
-Prerequisite: Biology 112. - 412 Seminar in Biology (1) ii Individual reports and group discussion on problems and current research in biology.
-Prerequisite: Consent of instructor. - 415 Invertebrate Zoology (3) i Comparative anatomy and biological principles of the invertebrates.
+Prerequisite: Biology 112. - 412 Seminar in Biology (1) i, ii Individual reports and group discussion on problems and current research in biology.

+Prerequisite: Consent of instructor.

+- 415 Invertebrate Zoology (3) i

+Comparative anatomy and biological principles of the invertebrates.
 2 hours lecture, 2 hours lab.

-Prerequisite: Biology 112. - 416 Vertebrate Zoology (3) ii Principles and evolution of vertebrate structure and function.
+Prerequisite: Biology 112.

+- 416 Vertebrate Zoology (3) ii

+Principles and evolution of vertebrate structure and function.
 2 hours lecture, 2 hours lab.

-Prerequisite: Biology 112. - 450 Independent Study of Biology (1-5) i, ii, iii Investigation of selected problems or topics on an individual conference basis.
-Prerequisite: Consent of instructor. - 470 Literature of Biology (2) ii Research in major journals and other literature in the area of biology.
+Prerequisite: Biology 112.

+- 450 Independent Study in Biology (1-5) i, ii, iii

+Investigation of selected problems or topics on an individual conference basis.

+Prerequisite: Consent of instructor.

+- 470 Literature of Biology (2) ii

+Research in major journals and other literature in the area of biology.
 For biology majors.

-Prerequisite: Consent of instructor. - 499 Special Problems in Biology (1-5) i, ii, iii Research problems in biology.
+Prerequisite: Consent of instructor.

+- 499 Special Problems in Biology (1-5) i, ii, iii Research problems in biology.
 Prerequisite: Consent of instructor.